Bitumen Calculator – Free Online Tool for Accurate Asphalt & Paving Estimates (2025)

 hot mix asphalt bitumen types density guide for paving projects

-Different bitumen and asphalt mix types carry different densities — always verify with your supplier’s mix design sheet before finalizing your estimate.
+Different bitumen and asphalt mix types carry different densities.
+Always verify with your supplier’s mix design sheet before finalizing your estimate.

 Bitumen Calculator for Roads vs. Driveways vs. Parking Lots

 Different applications have different depth requirements, which significantly impacts material quantities.
-Here’s how to approach each type of project:

 Residential Driveways

 Standard residential asphalt driveways in the US are typically laid at 2 to 3 inches for the surface course over a compacted aggregate base of 4–6 inches.
-Most paving contractors recommend a minimum of 3 inches for new installations to ensure long-term durability under vehicle loads.

 Commercial Parking Lots